bergey/systems/threads/README.md

 5. write back to disk
 6. send an HTTP response with the new count

-For now, each document is a 1kB sequence in a single file that contains the same byte repeated (the count).
+For now, each document is a DOCSIZE slice of a single file that contains the same byte repeated (the count).
+Since every document is the same size, finding a given document is easy.
+Alas, this requires serializing all accesses.

+Instead, we should shard the documents among a configurable number of files.
+I presume it will be necessary to tune the shard count to keep contention low, but staying below file handle limits no matter how many TCP connections or documents we have.
+Wait until we can observe contention.

 The mutexes needed to avoid lost writes are part of each threading model.
 Might experiment with document size, or with a better DB design, like a WAL / Snapshot, or an LSM.

 ## Threading